What defines a Criminal Record in Mississippi?

 Mississippi Parole Information

-Parole records are an official document that includes information about the release of a prisoner who agreed to certain conditions before completion of their maximum sentence.
-While the prisoner is on supervised parole, the board shall need as a condition of parole that they pay a monthly supervision fee of not less than $30, unless the board agrees to accept a lower fee after determining inability of the prisoner to pay.
+are an official document that includes information about the release of a prisoner who agreed to certain conditions before the completion of his/her maximum sentence.
+While the prisoner is on supervised parole, the board shall need as a condition of parole that he/she pays a monthly supervision fee of not less than $30, unless the board agrees to accept a lower fee after determining the inability of the prisoner to pay.
 The board may also impose any conditions of parole it seems right to make sure the best interests of the prisoner and the citizens of Mississippi are served.

 Mississippi Probation Records

 Probation records are official documents that show when a person receives probation as an alternative to prison.
 Probation

 allows people convicted of a crime in Mississippi to serve their sentences out of custody, as long as they follow probation conditions imposed by the judge and probation officer.
 Probation is issued in proportion to the crime, so the length and nature of probation differ (sometimes drastically) from case to case.